popmusicresearch/podcast_data/README.md

 # podcast_data
-Gathering data on podcast charts, episodes and reviews
+Gathering data on podcast charts, episodes and reviews.